LoyolaChicagoBooks/introcs-csharp/rst/monotools.rst

 an SDK:  make, ant, and now NAnt for .net.

 Many developers use an a la carte approach, using their favorite editor along with their favorite building tool.
-In these notes we will discuss the editor :ref`jEdit`, and the build tool *NAnt*.

 About Integrated Development Environments (IDE)
 -----------------------------------------------